Note: See our section on the Lima Airport’s Response to COVID-19 to learn more about the protocols in place during the current pandemic.

 - Portable hand washing sinks and hand sanitizer dispensers placed throughout the airport

-- Frequent cleaning in all areas
+- Frequent cleaning in all areas.
+The boarding areas will be disinfected after each flight.

 - Thermal imaging cameras throughout the airport